Type 62 / WZ-132 Light Tank

-Type 62/-I/G Light Tank
+Type 62-I Light Tank

-The Type 62's main armament is a 85mm gun, probably identical to that on the Type 63 light amphibious tank.
-The normal ammunition load for this weapon is 47 rounds.
-The 85mm gun can fire AP, APHE, HE, and HEAT rounds.
-Secondary armament consists of a 12.7mm anti-aircraft Type 54 heavy machine gun mounted at the loader's position for anti-aircraft use and a 7.62mm machine gun mounted coaxially to the right of the main armament.
-Another 7.62mm machine gun is mounted at the bow.
-A proposed upgrade package would fit an 105mm gun, common to many PLA tanks, to the Type 62 along with advanced fire control components.
-This variant has been referred to as Type 62G.
+The Type 62's main armament was an 85mm Type 62-85TC gun, the same used on the Type 63 light amphibious tank.
+The normal ammunition load for this weapon was 47 rounds.
+The 85mm gun could fire armor piercing, armor-piercing high-explosive, high explosive, and high-explosive anti-tank.
+Plans existed for development of improved ammunition types such as high-explosive squash-head and reportedly a gun-launched missile.
+The 85mm gun could be depressed 5 degrees and elevated 20 degrees.
+The tank also had secondary armament, consisting of a 12.7mm anti-aircraft Type 54 heavy machine gun (Chinese copy of the Soviet DShK) mounted at the loader's position for anti-aircraft use and a 7.62mm machine gun mounted co-axially to the right of the main armament.
+Another 7.62mm machine gun was mounted at the bow.
+The tank was also equipped with semi-automatic fire-fighting system and smoke grenade launchers.

 |Join the GlobalSecurity.org mailing list|